 Who is Affinity Safety Training and flaggerinstructor1?

 I've been involved in road construction, and safety, since the early 1980's.
 I started as a Flagger and eventually worked my way to becoming a Certified Traffic Control Supervisor (TCS) in 1993.
-I am an actual "boots on the ground" working TCS and Certified as an Evergreen Safety Council authorized Flagger Trainer (Instructor) in 1999.
+I am an actual "boots on the ground" working TCS and Certified as a Flagger Trainer (Instructor) in 1999.
 Over the years, I've been a First Aid/CPR/AED Instructor for the American Red Cross and currently for the American Safety & Health Institute (ASHI) and Medic First Aid.
-And, in case you weren't aware, Washington State has the "Good Samaritan Law" that legally protects those who assist others from legal action, unless you exceed your level of certification!
+And, in case you weren't aware, Washington State has the "Good Samaritan Law" that legally protects those who assist others from legal action, unless you exceed your level of certification and training!

 I'm a former Rescue Diver, under the direction of a County Department of Emergency Management/Sheriff's Department.
 And as such, I've been intimately involved in recovering victims from "accidental drownings".
 From that, I've gained a first hand appreciation for how fragile life is, and an acute understanding of the "finality" of death and realize how quickly things can turn into disaster and grief.
 Every day I see people take so much for granted, neglecting to take the time to discuss safety.